 Combine the vanilla wafer cookie crumbs and 1 cup confectioners' sugar in a mixing bowl.

 Add the butter to the crumb mixture and blend in well.

 Stir in the thawed orange juice concentrate; add vanilla and nuts.
 Mix with your hands until all the ingredients are fully incorporated.

 With your hands, shape the mixture into balls about the size of walnuts.
-Place the prepared balls in a food storage bag with the sifted powdered sugar or shredded coconut.
+Place the prepared balls in a food storage bag with the sifted confectioners' sugar or shredded coconut.
 Shake the balls around so that the sugar (or coconut) sticks to the balls.
-You may want to do just a few at a time to prevent overcrowding which could impact the shape the balls.
+You may want to do just a few at a time to prevent overcrowding which could impact the shape of the balls.

 Remove the balls from the bag and arrange the orange balls in single layer on waxed paper-lined cookie sheet.
 Store them uncovered overnight in the refrigerator for the best flavor.